timmo001/weather.timmo.dev/README.md

 - Set your location using coordinates.
 You can use your browser's geolocation feature to get your current location.
 - Get the current weather conditions.
 - Get a 6 day forecast either in hourly or daily intervals.
-- Dark and light themes - uses your browser's theme preference as the default theme.
+- Dark and light themes - uses your system's theme preference as the default theme.
 - Responsive design.
 - Progressive Web App support - You can install the web app as a standalone app on your device using the install prompt or the install button in your browser's address bar.